SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Configuring_SAML/SAML_using_Entra_ID.md

    > [!NOTE]
    > After you restart DataMiner, the specified client secret will be replaced by a GUID in the *DataMiner.xml* file.

-1. In the Azure portal, go back to the root page for the Data Miner application under *App registrations*.
+1. In the Azure portal, go back to the root page for the DataMiner application under *App registrations*.

 1. In the pane on the left, select *API Permissions*.